-2.4 Individual consequences for non-adherence to the rules and expectations are explicit, predetermined, consistently followed-through on, and logically tied to the problem behavior.
+2.4 Individual consequences for non-adherence to rules and expectations are explicit, predetermined, consistently followed-through on, and logically tied to the problem behavior.

-- Consequences and steps for following through are printed, posted, and/or placed in a binder. - All staff are familiar with expected responses or a response array as consequences and follow through independently. - Staff actively uses the plan to refer to before non-adherence to the rules occurs. - A system exists, (e.g., collaborative meetings, data collection systems) to measure success of consequences and the need to continue, change or eliminate the individual plan. - Staff is familiar with options for Restorative Practices.
+- Consequences and steps for following through are printed, posted, and/or placed in binder (resource 3). - All staff are familiar with consequences and can follow through independently. - Staff actively uses the plan to refer to before non-adherence to rules occurs. - A system exists (collaborative meetings, data collections systems) to measure success of consequences and the need to continue, change, or eliminate the individual plan.